soundpress/RulesOfNYC/docs/c34/index.rst

       (i) the filing of a statement of registration was inadvertent for any of the reasons stated in 51 RCNY § 1-10(b)(1);

-      (ii) the fundraising and/or political consulting activity which was the basis for filing the report does not constitute fundraising and/or political consulting activity under Sections 3-211(h) and (i) of the Lobbying Law;
+      (ii) the fundraising and/or political consulting activity which was the basis for filing the report does not constitute fundraising and/or political consulting activity under § 3-211(h) and (i) of the Lobbying Law;

       (iii) the fundraising and political consulting report was mistakenly filed as a result of a duplicate enrollment of the lobbyist; or